w3c/screen-wake-lock/brightness-mode-explainer.md

 ### Screen IDL interface extension

+>🆕 This API shape is currently being experimented with.
+>For WIP spec draft and Chromium CL, see https://github.com/beaufortfrancois/screen-brightness

 Extend the [`Screen` interface](https://drafts.csswg.org/cssom-view/#the-screen-interface) with a new operation, inspired by the [Wake Lock API](https://developer.mozilla.org/en-US/docs/Web/API/WakeLockSentinel).
 Something like:

 ```webidl